Mau Piailug: Hōkūlea

 Nainoa's ambition was to sail Hōkūleʻa to Tahiti as navigator by using recreated traditional techniques.
 He spent years training on his own and with Mau.
 Mau's training and mentoring helped Nainoa achieve that goal in the 1980 Tahiti voyage.
 It marked the first time in over 500 years that a Native Hawaiian had mastered the stars, the seas, the birds, and the winds to guide a sailing canoe from Hawaii to Tahiti and back.
 The two men joined again for the 1985–1987 Voyage of Rediscovery to New Zealand, again with Nainoa as principal navigator and Mau as mentor.
 The voyage to New Zealand stoked Māori interest in cultural history, navigation techniques, and canoe building.
 It also brought to life for Māori the stories in their folklore of the great canoe voyages of migration and settlement in Aotearoa (New Zealand).
 Describing a ceremony held at Waitangi to commemorate the Hawaii New Zealand voyage of Hōkūleʻa, Nainoa writes:

-Sir James Henare, the most revered of the elders of Tai Tokerau, got up and said, "You've proven that it could be done.
+Sir James Hēnare, the most revered of the elders of Tai Tokerau, got up and said, "You've proven that it could be done.
 And you've also proven that our ancestors did it.... because the five tribes of Tai Tokerau trace their ancestry from the names of the canoes they arrived in, and because you people from Hawaiʻi came by canoe, therefore by our traditions, you must be the sixth tribe of Tai Tokerau.

 In 1995, Mau took part in the Nā ʻOhana Holo Moana voyage of Hōkūleʻa to Raiatea.
 Sailing with his son Sesario Sewralur, and Nainoa as sailing master, Mau watched as Nainoa's students Kaʻau McKenney and Keahi Omai served as navigators.
 Mau had seen Nainoa succeed in the 1980 and 1985–1987 voyages; finally, in this 1995 voyage, Mau saw proof that the knowledge was carried forward to the next generation.
 The canoe landed successfully at Rarotonga, and the voyage resulted in the lifting of a six-centuries-old taboo on voyaging from Raʻiātea.
 Hōkūleʻa had sailed from Hawaii with sisterships Hawaiʻiloa and Makaliʻi; the canoes rendez-voused at Taputapuatea with other voyaging canoes from across Oceania.